 What are the disadvantages of the Married Filing Separately filing status?

 First, let’s clear the air a bit.
-People often ask us about the “penalty” for married filing separately.
-In reality, there’s no tax penalty for the married filing separately tax status.
+People often ask us about the “penalty” for Married Filing Separately.
+In reality, there’s no tax penalty for the Married Filing Separately tax status.
 What people thought of as the marriage tax penalty was just a quirk of the tax brackets before 2018.
-At that time, many double income married couples would owe more tax when filing jointly than they would have owed if they were still single.
-That’s because the married filing jointly tax rate brackets were not fully double the single filer brackets.
+Before 2018, all but the two lowest brackets many double-income married couples would owe more tax when filing jointly than they would have owed if they were still Single.
+That’s because the Married Filing Jointly tax rate brackets were not fully double the Single filer brackets.
 So, if each spouse had about the same income, there was a “marriage tax penalty” in the sense that they had to pay more total taxes.

 The “marriage penalty tax” since 2018

 The Tax Cuts and Jobs Act of 2018 largely ended this so-called marriage tax penalty.
 It did this by making most of the married filing jointly tax brackets exactly twice the size of the single filer tax brackets.
 In addition, the Married Filing Separately tax brackets were changed to largely mirror Single filer tax brackets.

 But if you’re filing a past year’s taxes, you might still wonder how to avoid the marriage “penalty” tax.
 In short, you can’t.
 The only way to avoid it would be to file as Single, but if you’re married, you can’t do that.
 And while there’s no penalty for the Married Filing Separately tax status, filing separately usually results in even higher taxes than filing jointly.
 For example, one of the big disadvantages of Married Filing Separately is that there are many credits that neither spouse can claim when filing separately.
 To keep things simple and be able to claim all possible tax breaks, most couples file jointly.